 Software load balancers come in many shapes and sizes.
 An OS-level load balancer, such as Microsoft's Network Load Balancing Service (NLBS), can be used to direct requests to different Windows servers.
 Standalone programs, such as Pure Load Balancer (PLB) for Unix, can be installed to route HTTP traffic coming into a server.
 But software load balancing for Java EE applications is most commonly done using a native web server such as JBoss Web Server, Apache, or IIS.
-Most native web server instances.
-Most software load balancing requests across multiple applications server instances.
+Most native web servers have the capability of load balancing requests across multiple applications server instances.
 Most software load balancers support server affinity and high availability.
-Software load balancing software can consume memory and CPU resources, and the performance of the software is at the mercy of other software running on the system.
+Software load balancing is cheaper and easier to set up than hardware load balancing, but the load-balancing software can consume memory and CPU resources, and the performance of the software is at the mercy of other software running on the system.